C0ntra99/belch/README.md

 Pipenv is used to keep everything in one place and to make sure belch's dependencies don't clash with any other dependencies that are installed on your machine.

+#### Docker Usage

+If you are wanting to use the docker instance of this then you are going to need to have docker installed.

 ### Installing

+#### Pipenv
 Make sure you are in the belch directory and install the dependencies:

 ```